19bufordcarl/CarlRPG/Myth & Shadow/Magic/Deities.md

 As a follower of a Deity, you may only [Cast](Spellcasting/Spellcasting.md) spells that share one of the Deity's domains.
 If you cast a spell outside their domain, you are marked as a heretic and the Deity resents you.

+If you do anything in game that would be against your Deity's beliefs or practices, you are also marked as a heretic and the Deity resents you.

 *Usually, a Deity has one of [The Elements](Spells/Spell%20Domains/{Spell%20Domains}.md#The%20Elements) and one of [The Energies](Spells/Spell%20Domains/{Spell%20Domains}.md#The%20Energies) as its domains.*